-Table 3-4 provides a summary of the abundance estimates for East Scotland SMU for harbour seal, based on SCOS (2021), and grey seal, based on SCOS (2021) and Lonergan et al. (2011).
-Abundance estimate for grey seals on the east coast are for the North Sea region which includes the East Scotland SMU (SCOS, 2021).
-The number of seals within the Application Area was taken from estimates of seal distribution in a 5 km x 5 km grid covering the maximum foraging range of seals from haul outs in the British Isles.
+Table 3-4 provides a summary of the abundance estimates for East Scotland SMU for harbour seals and grey seals, based on SCOS (2021).
+Abundance estimate for grey seals on the east coast is for the North Sea region (SCOS, 2021).
+The number of seals within the Application Area are taken from estimates of seal distribution in a 5 km x 5 km grid covering the maximum foraging range of seals from haul-outs in the British Isles.
 These represent the percentage of the population estimated to be present at any one time during the main foraging season (grey seals: summer, harbour seals: spring) (Carter et al., 2022).
-The number in the Application Area is based on the summed mean, which gives the % of the at-sea population predicted within the area, with the estimated number based on that percentage of the east coast abundance.
-To estimate the number of seals within the survey corridor, the survey corridor area was calculated based on 1 km plus a 5 km EDR as recommended by JNCC for geophysical survey equipment (JNCC, 2020) giving a total of 11 km.
-This was multiplied by the total estimated distance of 239 km of the survey corridor, giving an area of 2,629 km2.
-This is 30.8 % of the total Application Area (8,545.5 km2).
-As such the number of seals within the survey area was calculated as 30.8 % of the total abundance estimated within the Application Area, based on the mean at-sea usage.
+The number in the Application Area is calculated using the summed mean within the area of the survey corridor of 1 km plus an EDR of 5 km either side as recommended by JNCC for geophysical survey equipment (JNCC, 2020).
+This has been used as a proxy as there is no information for seal.
+Harbour porpoise are more sensitive to geophysical survey techniques than harbour seal and therefore this is a conservative assumption.
+Based on an 11 km width multiplied by a total estimated distance of 119.5 km giving an area of 1,314.5 km2.
+The summed mean gave the % of the at-sea population predicted within this survey area and the estimated number was calculated based on that percentage of the east coast abundance.